RequirementEngineering/ch-re-JD154075/SRS.md

 #   1. Introduction
-This document is meant to portray the student's social service database registry project **SSSDR** or **Chocador Asistencia** *final name pending*.
-It explains the purpose of the system's program; such as it's interfaces, it's dos and don'ts  , the constraints under which it must operate, and it's countenance after it's development.
+This document is meant to portray the student's social service database registry project **SSSDR** or **Chocador Asistencia**, *final name pending*.
+It explains the purpose of the system's program; such as it's overall description, it's dos and don'ts, the constraints under which it must operate,it's interfaces and and it's countenance after it's development.
 This document is intended for both the faculty service administrators that oversee the social work program and the developers of the system.

 ##    1.1 Purpose